-Tribal casinos are currently legal in California thanks to laws between the state and federal government and the Indian tribes who maintain various territorial pockets throughout the state.
-At the time of writing, 63 tribal casinos operate in California.
-Combined, they produce over $8 billion in revenue every year.
+Indian casinos in California are currently legal because reservations technically aren’t California land, so Indian casinos aren’t subject to the state’s anti-gambling legislation.
+At the time of writing, 66 tribal casinos operate in California.
+Combined, they produce over $9 billion in revenue every year.

-Because tribal casinos drawing so much revenue, casinos often feature distinct themes or special attractions or resorts.
+Because tribal casinos draw so much revenue, casinos often feature distinct themes or special attractions or casino resorts.
 Northern California Indian casinos are largely positioned around Sacramento or the Bay Area, although a few stretch a little farther north.
-Most of these resorts may have themes revolving around wine country or the NorCal wilderness and mountains.

-Be advised that you need to be 21-years-old to enter most of the top Northern California tribal casinos.
-This is despite the fact that the legal gambling age is 18-years-old.
-Many casinos require you to be 21-years-old since they serve alcohol on their premises.
+Be advised that you need to be 21 years old to enter most of the top Northern California tribal casinos.
+This is despite the fact that the legal gambling age in California is 18 years old.
+Many casinos require you to be 21 since they serve alcohol on their premises.
 However, there are eight 18+ casinos in Northern California.

 Some of the best Northern California tribal casinos include:

-This casino is just outside Sacramento and is one of the largest resorts in the entire state, featuring over 145,000 ft.².
-It offers 2,000 slot machines and over 100 gaming tables plus options for bingo and live poker.
-It’s 17-story tower hotel contains 297 rooms as well as a fine selection of excellent restaurants and other amenities.
+Thunder Valley Casino Resort is just outside Sacramento and is one of the largest resorts in the entire state, featuring over 145,000 square feet of gaming space.
+It offers 3,400 slot machines and over 100 gaming tables plus options for bingo and live poker.
+Its hotel contains 400 rooms as well as a fine selection of excellent restaurants and other amenities.
 The casino is open 24 hours daily.